notes

 find . -name "A1-AD*.fastq.gz" -exec ls -1 {} \;

-it is possible to access the list item from within xargs: try;
+It is possible to access the list item from within xargs:

 To gzip many files, use